tamimeur/DNAlearn/README.md

-	dense1_neurons (number of neurons in the first dense layer) dense2_neurons (number of neurons in the second dense layer - 0 means no 2nd dense layer) filter_batch (the filter batch size for convolutional layers) filter_len (the length of the filters for convultional layers)
+	dense1_neurons (number of neurons in the first dense layer) dense2_neurons (number of neurons in the second dense layer - 0 means no 2nd dense layer) filter_batch (the filter batch size for convolutional layers) filter_len (the length of the filters for convolutional layers)

 To specify hyperparameter values to vary, you must provide a config.json file using the following command: